owen234/DIS-reco/README.md

 # DIS-reco

+## What's in here?

+The stuff in this repository is for looking at the reconstruction of Q2, x, and y, using both the scattered electron and the inclusive hadronic final state.

-This will get you started with a setup for running the fast simulation (Delphes).
+The section below will get you started with a setup for running the fast simulation (Delphes).
+Once you have that, you can make a simple reduced TTree with the root c++ code here and then analyze it with the jupyter notebook.

 **1. Install Pythia**